Plumsail/workflow-actions-pack-docs/source/help-pages/installation for sharepoint 2013.rst

 ---------------

 * Buy **Workflow Action Pack for SharePoint 2013** license for each web front-end server.
-* Download Hardware ID Generator.
+* Download Server ID Generator.
 You can find download link in the e-mail message with order number from our online store.
-Run it on all WFE-servers of your farm.
+Run it on WFE server of your farm.
 Copy generated keys and send them to `sales@plumsail.com <sales@plumsail.com>`_ with your order number in the subject.
 * We will generate licenses for you and will send them to your e-mail within one day.
 * Place received .license files in the root folder of all SharePoint web-applications on WFE-servers according to generated keys.
 	If you use port 80 it is usually here: ``c:\inetpub\wwwroot\wss\VirtualDirectories\80\``